phimachine/mayoehr/death/README.md

 * rep_person_id: 246743 unique.
 * SRV_DATE: 1995-01-01 to 2016-12-31.
 * srv_px_count: positive integer. should be a count for the services.
 However, there are many outliers in original table, such as negative values, so the interpretaion should be conservative.
 Tail chopped.
 Forced positive. default to 1.
 * srv_px_code: string.
 HCP code or CPT code. **not** bar separated, because there are more than one values that need to be concatenated.
 I did not find a conversion method within my resources.
-Around 1:4 for HCP:CPT.
+Around 1:4 for HCP:CPT. default to "other"
 * SRV_LOCATION: string.
 83 unique values after tail chopping.
 Coding scheme unknown.
 * srv_admit_type: string, 19 unique.
 Ditto.
 * srv_admit_src: string, 24 unique.
 Ditto.